pathipat11/Flutter-Camera-Application/README.md

 # Flutter Camera Application

-This is a Flutter-based mobile application that allows users to capture photos, switch between front and rear cameras, and save images to the device's gallery.
-The app also provides a gallery view to browse and display stored images.
+This **Flutter Camera Application** is a mobile app built with **Flutter** that allows users to capture photos, browse their gallery, and view images in full-screen mode.
+The app provides a smooth and intuitive user experience, enabling seamless switching between the front and rear cameras.

-## Features
+### 🔹 Key Features
-- Capture photos using the device camera
+- 📸 Capture photos using the device camera
-- Switch between front and rear cameras
+- 🔄 Switch between front and rear cameras
-- Save images automatically to the gallery
+- 💾 Save images automatically to the gallery
-- View and browse saved images in a gallery grid
+- 🖼️ Browse saved images in a gallery grid
-- Open images in full-screen mode for better visibility
+- 🔍 View images in full-screen mode

+### 🚀 Tech Stack
+- **Flutter** (Dart) – Cross-platform development
+- **camera** – Accessing the device camera
+- **image_picker** – Selecting images from the gallery
+- **photo_manager** – Managing gallery images
+- **permission_handler** – Handling camera and storage permissions

+### 📌 Why This Project?
+This project serves as a practical demonstration of working with **camera access, image handling, and permission management** in Flutter.
+It is a great starting point for developers looking to integrate media-related features in their mobile applications.

 ---